microsoft/OMS-Agent-for-Linux/test/docker-test/README.md

   - `<tenant>` – your AAD tenant, visible in Azure Portal > Azure Active Directory > Properties > Directory ID
   - `<app-id>`, `<app-secret>` – verify_e2e service principal ID, secret (available in OneNote document, or optionally register your own Azure Active Directory app in step 2)
   - `<bundle-file-name>` – file name OMS bundle to be tested
+  - `<old-bundle-file-name>` - file name of old OMS bundle.
+Only if you are testing upgrade from older version. remove if not using (optional)
   - `<resource-group-name>` – resource group that hosts specified workspace
   - `<subscription-id>` – ID of subscription that hosts specified workspace
   - `<workspace-name>`, `<workspace-id>`, `<workspace-key>` – Log Analytics workspace name, ID, key